 Day 7 – Departure Day

 On departure day, finish your princess trip off with a bang by attending the Perfectly Princess Tea Party with Sleeping Beauty at The Grand Floridian.
-This is offered on Sunday, Monday, Wednesday, Thursday and Friday and takes place 10:30am – noon.
+This is offered on available Sunday, Monday, Wednesday, Friday, and Saturday from 10:30am-12:00pm.
 Check in 15 minutes prior to reservation time.

 Each guest aged 3-11 will receive "My Disney Girl" collectable doll plus accessories: a tiara, silver princess bracelet, a princess necklace, a fresh rose, a princess cinch bag, and a “Best Friend” certificate.